 Who can apply?

-The Faculty of Arts of the University of Groningen has established exchange agreements with nearly 200 partner universities worldwide.
+The Faculty of Arts of the University of Groningen has established exchange agreements with over 200 partner universities worldwide.
+In below map you can find an overview of all universities in the world with which the University of Groningen and/or Faculty of Arts has signed exchange agreements.

 If your university is an exchange partner of the Faculty of Arts of the University of Groningen you can apply for a study abroad period.
 Contact the departmental Erasmus / study abroad coordinator of your home institution to find out about your possibilities to go on an exchange to Groningen for one semester or a full academic year.